A Chrysalis Girl

-It is important that students enter our school at least somewhat willingly, curious about themselves and, to some degree, already owning up to the problems that have been in the way of their growth and success.
+It is important that students enter our school at least somewhat willingly, curious about themselves and, to some degree, already acknowledging the challenges that have been in the way of their growth and success.

-What are the diagnoses/issues commonly seen at Chrysalis?
+What are the diagnoses and challenges commonly seen at Chrysalis?